Q: How do I find information about scholarships?

 Q: I won a prize.
 What do I do?

 Sign the ticket in the space provided on the ticket back.
 Tickets are bearer instruments, meaning if you lose a ticket before you sign it, you no longer have valid ownership of the ticket.
-Claim instructions and claim center locations can be found here.
+Claim instructions and the claim center location can be found here.

-Q: What are all the numbers at the bottom of my instant ticket?
+Q: What are all the number codes on my lottery tickets?

 Q: What are “online” games?
 Can I buy tickets over the internet?

 Lottery tickets can only be purchased from licensed lottery retailers.
-Online games refer to terminal-generated games like Powerball®, Cash 3 or Cash 4.
-These games are dispensed by computer equipment connected by satellite to a central lottery system.
+Online games refer to terminal-generated games like Powerball®, Mega Millions®, Cash 3, Cash 4, Lucky for Life® and Natural State Jackpot.
+These games are dispensed by computer equipment connected to a central lottery system.
 The player picks a set of numbers, the selection is recorded in the system, and the player receives a ticket with a unique validation number.
 A drawing determines winning numbers.
+Fast Play games are terminal-generated instant play/win games.

 Q: What is a playslip and how do I fill it out?

-A playslip is used to play an online (terminal-generated) game like Powerball®, Cash 3 or Cash 4.
+A playslip is used to play an online (terminal-generated) game like Powerball®, Mega Millions®, Cash 3, Cash 4, Natural State Jackpot, LOTTO or Lucky for Life®.
 Players mark desired numbers on a playslip by shading a box that represents each number choice.
-Retailers feed the playslip into the terminal, which automatically reads the numbers and generates a ticket.
+Retailers insert the playslip into the terminal, which automatically reads the numbers and generates a ticket.
 Players can also verbally state numbers to a retailer, who manually enters the numbers without the use of a playslip.
-Players can choose to have the numbers randomly selected by the lottery terminal (“Quick Pick”) by either marking the option on a playslip or by asking the retailer.
+Players can choose to have the numbers randomly selected by the lottery terminal ("Quick Pick") by either marking the option on a playslip or by asking the retailer.
+Players may also create digital playslips on the AR Lottery + Club mobile app.
+Players select their lucky numbers and play options, and the app will generate a QR code.
+Players will take the QR code to a retailer and scan the QR code to purchase their ticket.

-Q: What are the odds of winning a prize in the Arkansas Scholarship Lottery?
+Q: What are the odds of winning a prize?

 Odds of winning vary by game.
 Instant game odds are printed on the back of every ticket.
 Odds for online (terminal-generated) games can be found on the playslip for the game or at the game’s webpage by clicking “GAMES” above.